GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

    Deploy Infrastructure via GitOps using Anthos Config Management

    To start you will need a git repo, for this guide we will be using Cloud Repositories but you could easily use Gitlab, or Github.
-The instructions have been modified from the config controller setup guide located [here](https://cloud.google.com/anthos-config-management/docs/how-to/config-controller-setup#set_up_gitops)
+The instructions have been modified from the config controller setup guide located in [Manage Google Cloud resources with Config Controller](https://cloud.google.com/anthos-config-management/docs/how-to/config-controller-setup#manage-resources) and [Setup GitOps](https://cloud.google.com/anthos-config-management/docs/how-to/config-controller-setup#set_up_gitops).

+   Skip this step if not using Cloud Repositories.

- #### 1. Create Source Control Service (skip this if not using Cloud Repositories)
+ #### 1a.
+Create Source Control Service
    ```
           # service.yaml